-The governors, senior leadership team, and all staff (this term shall apply to all volunteer staff members) at Our Lady of the Assumption are committed to the prevention, early identification, and appropriate management of peer-on-peer abuse both within and beyond the School.
+The governors, senior leadership team, and all staff (this term shall apply to all volunteer staff members) at Our Lady of the Assumption are committed to the prevention, early identification, and appropriate management of child-on-child abuse both within and beyond the school.

-This policy is the School's overarching policy for any issue that could constitute peer-on-peer abuse.
-It relates to, and should be read alongside, the School's Child Protection and Safeguarding policy and any other relevant policies including, but not limited to, Anti-Bullying (including cyber-bullying), Online Safety and Behaviour.
+This policy is the school's overarching policy for any issue that could constitute child-on-child abuse.
+It relates to, and should be read alongside, the school's Child Protection and Safeguarding policy and any other relevant policies including, but not limited to, Anti-Bullying (including cyber-bullying), Online Safety and Positive Behaviour.

-Our Lady of the Assumption takes a safeguarding approach to all individuals involved in concerns or allegations about peer-on-peer abuse, including those who are alleged to have been abused, and those who are alleged to have abused their peers, in addition to any sanctioning work that may also be required for the latter.
-We recognise that children who present with harmful behaviour towards others, in the context of peer-on-peer abuse, are themselves vulnerable and may themselves have been abused by peers, parents or adults in the community.
+Our Lady of the Assumption takes a safeguarding approach to all individuals involved in concerns or allegations about child-on-child abuse, including those who are alleged to have been abused, and those who are alleged to have abused other children, in addition to any sanctioning work that may also be required for the latter.
+We recognise that children who present with harmful behaviour towards others, in the context of child-on-child abuse, are themselves vulnerable and may themselves have been abused by other children, parents or adults in the community.

-What is peer-on-peer abuse?
+What is child-on-child abuse?

-Peer-on-peer abuse is most likely to include, but may not be limited to:
+Child-on-child abuse is most likely to include, but may not be limited to: